FIWARE/tutorials.Securing-Access-OpenID-Connect/README.md

 [![Support badge](https://nexus.lab.fiware.org/repository/raw/public/badges/stackoverflow/fiware.svg)](https://stackoverflow.com/questions/tagged/fiware)
 <br/> [![Documentation](https://img.shields.io/readthedocs/fiware-tutorials.svg)](https://fiware-tutorials.rtfd.io)

-This tutorial extends the previous [Securing Access tutorial](https://github.com/FIWARE/tutorials.Securing-Access).
+This tutorial complements the previous [Securing Access tutorial](https://github.com/FIWARE/tutorials.Securing-Access).
 This tutorial also secures access to a FIWARE application but using various OpenID Connect flows to authenticate users.

 The tutorial discusses code showing how to integrate Keyrock within a web application and demonstrates examples of Authorization Server interactions using the **Keyrock** GUI.
 Some [cUrl](https://ec.haxx.se/) commands are also used to